 Gradual Rollout

-A gradual rollout lets you expose a new feature to a small percentage of users first, watch for errors or unexpected behaviour, and then increase the percentage when you're confident.
+A gradual rollout exposes a new feature to a small percentage of users first, lets you watch for errors, and then increases the percentage when you are confident.
 No redeployment at any step.

 Setup